Macb3th/dartlang.org/src/site/docs/tutorials/remove-elements/index.markdown

 In this case, using the List class's clear() function yields the most concise code.
-Here's the code from the todo-with-delete app that implements the **Delete All** button.
+Here's the code from the todo_with_delete app that implements the **Delete All** button.

 <ol>